- As low as $189/Night

 Pets not allowed

-- Active Duty and veterans of the US Armed forces may be qualified for special discounts.
-Be sure to ask your prospective host whether your vacationing group qualifies for a price reduction or discount.
+- Veterans and Active Duty Military members may qualify for special discounts.
+Be sure to ask your prospective property manager or host whether your vacationing group qualifies for a special promotion or discount.

-- Management companies and individual rental owners frequently offer customers an option to obtain trip insurance.
-Trip insurance, which generally costs 1% - 5% of the reservation price, offers visitors reimbursement of costs for missed trip time as a result of medical-related catastrophes or weather, as well as hurricane evacuation charges, such as an unanticipated hotel stay or extra gas expenses.
-Trip insurance might be a a welcome relief if the unforeseen occurs.
-Ask your property manager for program terms and fees.
+- Management companies and individual rental owners usually offer renters an option to obtain vacation insurance protection.
+Trip insurance, which costs anywhere between 1% - 5% of the stay price, offers visitors reimbursement of their vacation costs for any days missed as a result of medical-related issues or weather disasters, as well as evacuation costs or charges, such as an unexpected hotel overnight or extra gasoline expenses.
+Trip insurance can be a a welcome relief if the unforeseen happens.
+Ask the property owner for more information.

 Additional considerations:

-- Add the property manager's phone number to your phone.
-Take a copy of check in/check out procedures.
+- Add the host's information to your smartphone.
+Understand and take a copy of check in/check out procedures.

-- Respecting quiet hours and parking restrictions can make a stay significantly more pleasurable.
-Be a good neighbor.
-You will increase your chance to make local friends, and resident neighbors can be an excellent resource to find the best local restaurants, beaches, and hangouts.
+- Respecting late-night quiet hours and parking policies can make a stay significantly more pleasurable.
+You'll increase your chance to make some new local friends, and resident neighbors are usually an excellent resource to find the best local beaches.

 - Speaking of neighbors...
 Ask a local resident!
-Locals can frequently help.
-Who better to ask where to get the best seafood, have a great night on the town, or the best spots for fine dining?
+Local residents can often help you find exactly what you're looking for.
+Who better to ask where to go for the best drinks, have a great night out, or the best spots for crabbing?

-- Ensure you protect the owner (and your things!) by keeping the rental locked up while you are gone, just like you would back home.
+- Protect the property owner (and your stuff!) by locking the rental when you are gone, just like you would back home.

-- Walk through the rental one final time and scan for damages to contents or the property itself.
+- Please make sure to walk through the rental a final time and scan for damages to contents or the property itself.
 We suggest inspecting the property with the property manager whenever you can.
-If the manager is not available, remember to take photos of the rental to record its condition.
+If the host isn't available, take photos of the property to record its condition.

 Ready to book The Barn, Entire home hosted by David\n5 guests 3 bedrooms 3 bed, 2 bath?